 Manager 2: Linda has a strong background in social science research and evaluation.
 She manages staff that work on different projects within the agency.
 She is known as a problem solver and is extremely supportive of her staff.
 She is very organized and has a wealth of experience in evaluation of family services.
 Linda is very capable and can sometimes take on too much.

 As staff become distressed, the managers are becoming frustrated.
-They feel like they are unable to advocate for their staff or problem solve without key information like the departmental budget.
+They feel like they are unable to advocate for their staff or solve problems without key information like the departmental budget.

 How can Laura most effectively use both management and leadership skills in her role as associate director?
 What combination of the two do you think would work best in this setting?